knpuniversity/symfony2-rest/knpu/episode1/put-programmer.md

 # PUT is for Updating

-Suppose now that someone using our API needs to *edit* a programmer: maybe they want to change the avatar of a programmer.
+Suppose now that someone using our API needs to *edit* a programmer: maybe they want to change its avatar.
 What HTTP method should we use?
 And what should the endpoint return?
 Answering those questions is one of the reasons we always start by writing a test - it's like the design phase of a feature.

 Create a `public function testPUTProgrammer()` method: